Skip to content

 • To join an existing RSO, connect directly with the organization through its listed contact or HuskyLink page.

-• To start a new RSO, students must complete the University’s registration process through HuskyLink and meet SAO requirements.
+• To start a new RSO, complete the University’s registration process through HuskyLink and meet SAO requirements.

 Guidance on registering a new RSO, maintaining good standing, and accessing University resources is provided by the Student Activities Office.